quixio/quix-docs/docs/platform/glossary.md

 A machine learning model "program" that comprises of both data and a procedure for using the data to make a prediction.
 In the case of neural networks, a model has typically been trained on a dataset.
 A standard program or script is not a model - if deployed, this is an application.
 For example, the sorted list output of a sorting algorithm is not really a model.
 Neither is an alert script that sends a message when the incoming data goes over a certain threshold.
 Note: during development a model can be deployed as a job.
 For example, when training the model.

+## Monorepo

+A monorepo is a single repository that contains all code and configuration for a complete pipeline.
+The monorepo contains all revision history and all branches for all services and their associated code and configurations.

+In Quix, the monorepo is known as a [project](#project).

 ## Online IDE (Quix Portal)

 See [Quix Portal](#quix-portal).